-Can a person take part in a little marijuana use without entering into a sinful “drunkenness” stage?
+Can a person take a little marijuana or D9 THC gummies without entering into a sinful “drunkenness” stage?
 Possibly.

 As with many areas of life, you must determine whether your decisions are violating God’s desires as stated in His Word.
 Certainly I have not closed the case on this issue, but hopefully this provides a better foundation for you in navigating it.

 Some questions to ask yourself in regards to marijuana use: